-- 2) All applicants' academic records are evaluated by using a numerical point system.
-Entry into the - General Sonography program is competitive and is based on total points from the grades earned in prerequisite coursework and an interview process.
-If a prerequisite course that is a "point counter" (see page 6) is not completed when the application is submitted, no points will be awarded for that course.
-Students who submit AND are approved for Credit for Prior Learning will be awarded points equivalent to a 4.0 in the approved class category Consideration for the sonography program will still - 3) All considered applicants will have an interview with the JC Admissions Committee. - A. The Admissions Committee will be comprised of a minimum of three (3) of the following individuals:
+All applicants' academic records are evaluated by using a numerical point system.
+Entry into the Cardiac Sonography program is competitive.
+If a prerequisite course that is a "point counter" (see page 7) is not completed when the application is submitted, midterm grades will be accepted at the interview.
+It is the sole responsibility of the applicant to have their midterm grade verified by their instructor to receive points for the class.
+Students who submit AND are approved for Credit for Prior Learning will be awarded points equivalent to a 4.0 in the approved class category.
+Consideration for the sonography program will still apply.
+All considered applicants will have a consultation (interview) with the JC Admissions Committee and if requested, the clinical site facility may also request an interview at the clinical site for final approval.

+A. The Admissions Committee will be comprised of a minimum of three (3) of the following individuals: Program Coordinator

+Clinical Instructor

+Clinical

+Coordinator

-Program Coordinator Clinical Instructor Clinical Coordinator Medical Advisor Allied Health Director
+Medical Advisor